Večernje novosti: Yugoslav Wars era

 In September 1986, parts of the SANU Memorandum were published by Večernje novosti.

 Although it is one of the region's longest enduring newspapers, it is also remembered for its association with the regime of Slobodan Milošević.
 During the years leading up to the dictator's overthrow, Novosti was one of his main mouthpieces.
 Loyalty to his regime was the most important job requirement at the paper in this period.
 Through party-installed apparatchiks like Dušan Cukić (then editor-in-chief), Milošević was able to control the paper and use it to espouse propaganda.

 Post-Yugoslav Wars era

-On the cover of its 21 September 2000 edition, Večernje novosti tried to use a doctored photo of Milošević's pre-election town meeting in Berane, Republic of Montenegro, to increase the number of people present with photo-montage.
+On the cover of its 21 September 2000 edition, Večernje novosti tried to use a doctored photo of Milošević's pre-election town meeting in Berane, Montenegro, to increase the number of people present with photo-montage.
 Two pictures of the event from the same angle were taken and then side by side pasted and as such published.
 But nevertheless, video from the same event showed people were actually present on other side (it was not empty) and if it were an actual panoramic picture published (technique not implemented by photographer in time) showing from left to right, it would not change the perception of the number of people present as it would show a full stadium.

+Controverses

+According to the investigative journalist organisation KRIK, Večernje novosti published over 263 biased and unfounded articles in its newspaper in 2024.

+During the Russian invasion of Ukraine, Večernje novosti has published disinformation on events related to the war.
+It has also published disinformation regarding the 2024–present Serbian anti-corruption protests.